tav/nodelint/doc/node-lint.md

-nodelint(1) -- Run JSLint from the command-line under node.js
+node-lint(1) -- Run JSLint from the command-line under node.js
 =============================================================

 ## SYNOPSIS

-    nodelint [options] <file-or-directory> [<file-or-directory> ...]
+    node-lint [options] <file-or-directory> [<file-or-directory> ...]

 ## DESCRIPTION

-The nodelint command-line tool allows you to check for problems and ensure
+The node-lint command-line tool allows you to check for problems and ensure
 the code quality of your JavaScript files using JSLint.

 It is completely extensible so you can use your own custom JSLint config or
-even use custom reporters that better integrate with your quality assurance
+even use custom formatters that better integrate with your quality assurance
 framework.

 ## OPTIONS

-  __--reporter FILE__:
+  __--formatter FILE__:
-      Override the default reporter with your own custom module.
+      Override the default formatter with your own custom module.
 See
-      the *examples/reporters* directory for custom reporters that come
+      the *examples/* directory for custom formatters that come
-      bundled with nodelint.
+      bundled with node-lint.

   __--config FILE__:
       Override the default *config.js* with your own config file.